 Your grandchildren may wear clothes made in sweatshops, and own electronic goods containing components made in factories in Asia where workers are routinely abused.
 The logic of the placard suggests that they are complicit in the abuse.

 Trade unions have asserted that the National Trust has in the past failed to pay the living wage to many of its employees.
 The NT may be paying full wages now, but it is alleged that it did not do so in the past.
 The logic of the placard places the responsibility for this alleged failure firmly on you.

 The NT must have clean hands when accusing others of improper behaviour, even in the far distant past.

 In these circumstances, I hope you will amend the next version of your report on Links with Historic Slavery as requested and immediately arrange to amend or remove the placard in the Dressing Room at Ham House.

-We have not yet received the courtesy of a reply, even though the English newspapers have drawn their attention to my letter.
+We have not received the courtesy of a reply, even though the English newspapers have drawn their attention to my letter.